-Our group uses the tools of statistical mechanics and molecular simulation to investigate the structure, dynamics and function of biomolecules.
-Our goal is to devise new computational methods to design folding and binding properties of proteins and peptide mimetics from first principles.
+Our group uses the tools of molecular simulation and statistical mechanics to investigate the structure, dynamics and function of biomolecules.
+Our goal is to devise new computational methods to design folding and binding properties of proteins and peptidomimetics from first principles.

 Peptoid structure prediction paper in PNAS

 We are pleased to announce that our new paper has just been published in PNAS: "De novo structure prediction and experimental characterization of folded peptoid oligomers" by Glenn L. Butterfoss ...

 Posted Aug 21, 2012, 12:06 PM by Vincent Voelz

 We are excited that another graduate student, Asghar Razavi Majarashin, has joined the Voelz Lab.
 Welcome!
 Asghar comes to us after from experimental physical chemistry, after deciding that theory is ...

 Posted Aug 13, 2012, 7:01 AM by Vincent Voelz

 New paper accepted to JACS

 Our manuscript "Slow unfolded-state structuring in ACBP folding revealed by simulation and experiment." has been accepted to the Journal of the American Chemical Society.
 This paper is the culmination ...

 Posted Jul 9, 2012, 11:18 AM by Vincent Voelz